 Aboriginal culture has an extensive history dating back 50,000 years and includes many important elements such as artwork, Dreamtime stories and traditional ceremonies.

-Browse through the traditional and contemporary Aboriginal art and craft on display and learn about Aboriginal culture at the art gallery.
+Browse through the traditional and contemporary Aboriginal art and craft on display and experience Aboriginal culture at the art gallery.

 Here you can view Aboriginal paintings, works on bark, hand-woven baskets, carvings and more.
 There is also a range of didgeridoos available.